The best video doorbells of 2021 | CNN Underscored

 Looking through the library of captured clips, there were a few occasions when Arlo labeled a clip of an animal as a person, but the great majority of clips were accurately identified and labeled.

-You’ll need to sign up for one of Arlo’s Smart subscription plans to take advantage of the object detection features, to set activity zones and get access to view 30 days of video history.
-The Premier plan costs $2.99 a month for a single camera or $9.99 a month for up to 5 cameras.
-The Elite Arlo Smart plan ($4.99 a month for a single camera, or $14.99 a month for 5 cameras) offers all of the same features, but stores up to 4K video if you have cameras that support that resolution (the Wired Video Doorbell doesn’t).
+You’ll need to sign up for one of Arlo’s Smart subscription plans to take advantage of the object detection features, set activity zones and get access to view 30 days of video history.
+The Premier plan costs $2.99 per month for a single camera or $9.99 per month for up to five cameras.
+The Elite Arlo Smart plan ($4.99 per month for a single camera, or $14.99 per month for five cameras) offers all of the same features but stores up to 4K video if you have cameras that support that resolution (the Wired Video Doorbell doesn’t).
 You get a 90-day trial of Arlo Smart to test these features, if you’re a new customer.

 Arlo works with Amazon’s Alexa and Google Assistant, as well as the automation website If This Then That (IFTTT) so you can ask to see your front door on your Nest smart display or log every time someone rings your doorbell in a Google Sheet.